 We will enjoy a pleasant start to our journey on the first day of the Budget Everest Base Camp Trek, as we walk for just three hours on a simple trail to Phakding.
 On the ninth day of our trip, however, we will face the difficult task of ascending Kala Patthar and descending to Pheriche, which will require about seven hours of walking.

 In the magnificent Himalayas, the 12-day Budget Everest Base Camp trek is categorized as a moderately demanding adventure.
 Technical expertise, specialized gear, or prior high-altitude trekking experience are not prerequisites for the 9 days trek.
-And the trek is marked well, so there is no possibility of losing one’s way.
+And the trek is well marked, so there is no possibility of losing one’s way.

 On the other hand, you will reach more than 5000 m in just a few days.
 You will be uplifted rapidly from 1300 m to 2800 m within 30-35 minutes, almost reaching 1400 m.
 Therefore, we have planned a rest day at Namche Bazar and a rest day at Dingboche with planned acclimatizing walks to their respective viewpoints.

-We will set up a domestic flight from Kathmandu to Lukla to Kathmandu in our capacity as your friend and representative in Nepal.
+We will arrange a domestic flight from Kathmandu to Lukla and back to Kathmandu in our capacity as your friend and representative in Nepal.
 For transfers from the Everest Base Camp Budget Trek to the hotel and back to the airport, private transportation will be provided.

 In the event that the flight is diverted to Ramechhap, a private vehicle will transport you to the town in order to catch an internal flight to Lukla.